Y. Karunadasa

-Yakupitiyage Karunadasa is a Sri Lankan scholar in Buddhist Studies.
-His main areas of specialization are Early Buddhism and Theravada Abidhamma.
+Yakupitiyage Karunadasa (1934 – 26 April 2026) was a Sri Lankan scholar in Buddhist Studies.
+His main areas of specialisation were Early Buddhism and Theravada Abidhamma.

 Education and career

 Y. Karunadasa obtained a First Class Bachelor of Arts degree from the University of Ceylon in 1958, a Ph.D. from the University of London in 1963, and was awarded an honorary D.Litt. by the University of Kelaniya in 2002.
-He is an emeritus Professor of the University of Kelaniya, where he served as Dean of the Faculty of Arts and as the Director of its Postgraduate Institute of Pali and Buddhist Studies.
+He was an emeritus Professor of the University of Kelaniya, where he served as Dean of the Faculty of Arts and as the Director of its Postgraduate Institute of Pali and Buddhist Studies.
 He has also served as the Bukkyo Dendo Kyokai Visiting professor of Buddhist Studies at the School of Oriental and African Studies of the University of London, as Distinguished Numata Chair Professor at the University of Calgary, and as Tung Lin Kok Yuen Visiting professor of Buddhist Studies at the University of Toronto.
-Currently he teaches at the Center of Buddhist Studies of the University of Hong Kong as the MaMa Charitable Foundation Visiting professor.
+He taught at the Center of Buddhist Studies of the University of Hong Kong as the MaMa Charitable Foundation Visiting professor.

 In 1997 he was felicitated with a volume of articles on Buddhist Studies written by his colleagues.
 In 2005 he was decorated with the title of Sri Lanka Sikhamani by the Government of Sri Lanka in recognition of his meritorious service to the country of his birth.

+Karunadasa died in Colombo on 26 April 2026, at the age of 92.